hidekatsu-izuno/next-navigation-history/README.md

 - back: When a back navigation is occurred.
 - forward: When a forward navigation is occurred.

-This method cannot be used on server.
+This method cannot be used on the server.

 #### page: number

 A current page number (an integer beginning with 0).

-This method cannot be used on server.
+This method cannot be used on the server.

+#### state: object?

+A backup state.

+If you want to clear the backup state, you set undefined to this property.

+This method always returns undefined on the server.

 #### length: number

 A history length.

-This method cannot be used on server.
+This method cannot be used on the server.

 #### getItem(page): HistoryItem?